ohan1258/YoutubePlaylistdownloader/README.md

 # YoutubePlaylistdownloader
-download the videos from the youtube playlist of your channel
+download the videos from the youtube playlist from your channel